ibm-cloud-docs/solution-tutorials/lamp-stack-on-vpc.md

 {: toc-completion-time="2h"}

 <!--##istutorial#-->
 This tutorial may incur costs.
-Use the [Cost Estimator](https://{DomainName}/estimator/review) to generate a cost estimate based on your projected usage.
+Use the [Cost Estimator](/estimator/review) to generate a cost estimate based on your projected usage.
 {: tip}

 <!--#/istutorial#-->

 This tutorial walks you through the creation of an Ubuntu **L**inux virtual server with **A**pache web server, **M**ySQL database and **P**HP scripting on {{site.data.keyword.Bluemix_notm}} [Virtual Private Cloud (VPC) Infrastructure](https://www.ibm.com/cloud/learn/vpc).
 This combination of software - more commonly called a LAMP stack - is often used to deliver websites and web applications.
 Using {{site.data.keyword.vpc_short}} you will quickly deploy your LAMP stack and if desired add logging and monitoring.
-To experience the LAMP server in action, you will also install and configure the free and open source [WordPress](https://wordpress.org/) content management system.
+To experience the LAMP server in action, you will also install and configure the free and open source [WordPress](https://wordpress.org/){: external} content management system.
 {: shortdesc}

 ## Objectives